JS2 block viewer

 Step 5: Update the interface with the number of characters left

-To achieve this goal, we’ll need to access the p element with id "character-limit-info" and then update the inner text.
+To achieve this goal, we’ll need to access the p element with id "character-limit-info" and then update its text content.
 As before, we can use document.querySelector to access an element in the DOM using an appropriate CSS selector:

 1